 Within the past month, coronavirus cases have risen.
 November 3rd, 2020, marked a record high of 100,667 COVID-19 hospitalizations.
 As of the beginning of December, the U.S. has had 14,736,470 reported cases of COVID-19 and 285,280 deaths.

 After Thanksgiving, there have been reported spikes of coronavirus cases, most likely caused by college students going home and families gathering, as usual.
 With Thanksgiving in the past, the temperatures will continue to drop, and the opportunities to gather outside will soon be even more limited for many states.
 Now, looking forward to Hanukkah, Christmas, and the new year, extra safety precautions must be taken to ensure others' safety.
-At the same time, the nation patiently waits for the arrival of a vaccine.

 While it is disappointing to break holiday traditions, there are still ways to celebrate the holidays safely.
 Now is the time to make new traditions and continue showing love and appreciation for loved ones.